statamic/v2-docs/content/collections/docs/content-types.md

 User data can be routed and displayed on the site much like Entries, allowing you to use them as a single location for all data pertaining to a specific person.

 You can create listings and single view URLs, like with Entries, and group them into User Groups which have Roles you can assign Permissions to.
-There are so many things you can accomplish with Users that we simply must recommend you read the entire *Guide on Users* (WIP).
+There are so many things you can accomplish with Users that we simply must recommend you read the entire [*Guide on Users*](/users).

 [nav-tag]: /tags/nav
 [taxonomies]: /taxonomies